irmen/prog8/docs/source/programming.rst

     Modifies in-place, doesn't return a value (so can't be used in an expression).
     You can ror a memory location directly by using the direct memory access syntax, so like ``ror2(@($5000))``

+setlsb (x, value)
+    Sets the least significant byte of word variable x to a new value.
+Leaves the MSB untouched.

+setmsb (x, value)
+    Sets the most significant byte of word variable x to a new value.
+Leaves the LSB untouched.

 sizeof (name)
     Number of bytes that the object 'name' occupies in memory.
 This is a constant determined by the data type of the object.
 For instance, for a variable of type uword, the sizeof is 2.